Welcome to Early Years - Beech Class

-Our learning environment includes our outdoor areas, providing the children with a place to explore, be hands on and observe the world around them.
-We offer a range of planned activities and child initiated opportunities throughout the Unit, enabling the children to build their own learning journey.
+Our learning environment includes our stimulating indoor and outdoor areas, providing the children with a place to explore, be hands on and observe the world around them.
+We offer a range of planned activities and child-initiated opportunities throughout the unit, enabling the children to build their own learning journey.

 Our Unit Author is Julia Donaldson.
 The children will read stories and poetry daily and they will be encouraged to create and perform their own stories.

-As the Children progress through Early Years we aim to provide them with the skills needed to become confident, resilient learners who are ready to move into Key Stage one.
+As the Children progress through Early Years we aim to provide them with the skills needed to become confident, independent, resilient and reflective learners who are proud of their achievements and ready to move into Key Stage One.

 Mrs M Bailey

 Early Years Teacher

 Miss T Boyle

 Higher Level Teaching Assistant

 This Autumn 2 term we will be exploring Celebrations.

 We will at Celebrations through exciting stories such as: